alielw/APS-NGS-day1-PM/README.md

         mkdir /fastdata/$USER/align/Trimmed_data

-        mkdir /fastdata/$USER/align/Tophat
+        mkdir /fastdata/$USER/align/HISAT2
-        mkdir /fastdata/$USER/align/Tophat/60A
+        mkdir /fastdata/$USER/align/HISAT2/60A

-* Copy the two fastq files into your output folder.
+* Copy two fastq files into your output folder.
+These are subsampled versions of the files you generated yourself to speed up computational time in this practical.
 You must be in interactive mode to do this.

-        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Trimmed_files/60A.trimA_1.fastq.gz /fastdata/$USER/align/Trimmed_data
+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Trimmed_files/60A_1.fq.gz /fastdata/$USER/align/Trimmed_data
-        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Trimmed_files/60A.trimA_2.fastq.gz /fastdata/$USER/align/Trimmed_data
+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Trimmed_files/60A_2.fq.gz /fastdata/$USER/align/Trimmed_data

 * Make an executable script where you can specify the job requirements.

-        cd /fastdata/$USER/align/Tophat/60A
+        cd /fastdata/$USER/align/HISAT2/60A
-        nano Tophat_60A.sh
+        nano HISAT2_60A.sh

-* Tophat2 normally requires around 10Gb of memory and across 1 thread will take around 10 hours to finish.
-Specify this information in the executable script.
-You can use the UNIX command `pwd` to get the full path of a folder.
-Remember to specify the .bashrc file which includes the path to Tophat2.
-You need to replace `$USER` with your username.
+* Specify the requirements for the hpc and give the path to the Genomics Software Repository.

         #!/bin/bash
-        #$ -l h_rt=10:00:00
+        #$ -l h_rt=00:15:00
-        #$ -l rmem=10G
+        #$ -l rmem=5G
-        #$ -pe smp 1
+        #$ -pe smp 3
-        #$ -wd /fastdata/$USER/align/Tophat/60A
+        #$ -wd /fastdata/$USER/align/HISAT2/60A

         source /usr/local/extras/Genomics/.bashrc

-* Next, add the following commands to map reads to the reference without specifying no-mixed.
+* Next, add the following commands to map reads to the reference genome.

-        tophat2 -p 1 \
-        --library-type fr-firststrand \
-        -o /fastdata/$USER/align/Tophat/60A \
+        hisat2 \
 		/fastdata/$USER/align/ref/Hmel2 \
-        /fastdata/$USER/align/Trimmed_data/60A.trimA_1.fastq.gz /fastdata/$USER/align/Trimmed_data/60A.trimA_2.fastq.gz
+		-1 /fastdata/$USER/align/Trimmed_data/60A_1.fq.gz \
+		-2 /fastdata/$USER/align/Trimmed_data/60A_2.fq.gz \
+		-p 3 \
+		-q \
+		--dta \
+		-S /fastdata/$USER/align/HISAT2/60A/60A.sam \
+		--met-file /fastdata/$USER/align/HISAT2/60A/60A.stats

 * Finally, submit your job.
-Only submit this if `bowtie2-build` has finished and you have an indexed reference genome.
+Only submit this if `hisat2-build` has finished and you have an indexed reference genome.
+This should take around 10 minutes to run so move onto the next step.

-        qsub Tophat_60A.sh
+        qsub HISAT2_60A.sh

-* Next, repeat this process to run Tophat again but now specifying --no-mixed.
+* Next, repeat this process to run HISAT2 again but now specifying --no-mixed.
 You need to create a new working directory and executable script.
 It is essential that you specify the new output folder and working directory to ensure files aren't overwritten.
 You need to replace `$USER` with your username.

-        mkdir /fastdata/$USER/align/Tophat/60A_nomixed
+        mkdir /fastdata/$USER/align/HISAT2/60A_nomixed

-        cd /fastdata/$USER/align/Tophat/60A_nomixed
+        cd /fastdata/$USER/align/HISAT2/60A_nomixed

-        nano Tophat_60A_nomixed.sh
+        nano HISAT2_60A_nomixed.sh

         #!/bin/bash
-        #$ -l h_rt=10:00:00
+        #$ -l h_rt=00:15:00
-        #$ -l rmem=10G
+        #$ -l rmem=5G
-        #$ -pe smp 1
+        #$ -pe smp 3
-        #$ -wd /fastdata/$USER/align/Tophat/60A_nomixed
+        #$ -wd /fastdata/$USER/align/HISAT2/60A_nomixed

         source /usr/local/extras/Genomics/.bashrc

+        hisat2 \
+		/fastdata/$USER/align/ref/Hmel2 \
+		-1 /fastdata/$USER/align/Trimmed_data/60A_1.fq.gz \
+		-2 /fastdata/$USER/align/Trimmed_data/60A_2.fq.gz \
-        tophat2 -p 1 \
+		-p 3 \
+		-q \
-        --library-type fr-firststrand \
+		--dta \
 		--no-mixed \
-        -o /fastdata/$USER/align/Tophat/60A_nomixed \
-        /fastdata/$USER/align/ref/Hmel2 \
+		-S /fastdata/$USER/align/HISAT2/60A/60A.nomixed.sam \
-        /fastdata/$USER/align/Trimmed_data/60A.trimA_1.fastq.gz /fastdata/$USER/align/Trimmed_data/60A.trimA_2.fastq.gz
+		--met-file /fastdata/$USER/align/HISAT2/60A/60A.nomixed.stats

+* Run the script.
+This will take ~10 minutes to run so move onto the next step.

-        qsub Tophat_60A_nomixed.sh
+       qsub HISAT2_60A_nomixed.sh

 ---